LinkedIn About Section Content Development Guide

 3️⃣ Where You’re Going

-This creates forward momentum and tells people how to think about you.
+This section creates forward momentum and tells readers how to think about you.

 • Signal the direction you’re moving toward